mjrafferty/apollo-zsh-theme/module_guide.md

 ### Buffered output

-For the most part, you should avoid using subshells, and pipes inside of an '__apollo_{module_name}_run' function.
+For the most part, you should avoid using sub-shells, and pipes inside of an '__apollo_{module_name}_run' function.
 To help with that, the framework catches stdout in a buffer that you can operate on within the module.
 Say for example you need to get the zsh version and you aren't aware of the better ways to do this:

 ```shell
 zsh --version